snuids/nyx/README.md

 ![badge](https://img.shields.io/github/last-commit/snuids/nyx)

 NYX is a platform that can be used to digitize your organization.
-It is modular, highly customizable, scalable and allows people to focus on how to solve business problems.
+It is modular, highly customizable, scalable and allows to focus on functionnality rather than infrastructure.

 NYX is based on micro-services (Docker) and can be deployed on-premise or on your favorite cloud provider.